pch-innovations/gdrive-finder-service/README.md

 # gdrive-finder-service
-MacOS service to extend the context menu in Finder to add convenience functions to google drive managed folders
+MacOS service to extend the context menu in Finder in order to add convenience functions to Google Drive managed folders

 ## What does this do